Advising Tips

 Clinical Experiences

-Clinical courses that provide hands-on experience in the profession are UNPAID experiences.
+The two clinical courses in the program provide hands-on experience in the profession.
 Students will attend regularly scheduled clinical hours at agency sites off-campus concurrently with on-campus classes.
-Scheduled clinical days and times for which students must be available vary by agency.
-Students are STRONGLY encouraged to plan in advance for scheduling needs (childcare, work schedule, etc.) and financial challenges (gas, lack of availability for paid work, etc.) in semesters with clinical courses.
+The scheduled clinical days and times for which students must be available vary by agency.
+Each clinical is 16 weeks with 12 hours of clinical time each week.
+Students are strongly encouraged to plan in advance for scheduling needs (childcare, work schedule, etc.) and financial challenges (gas, lack of availability for paid work, etc.) in semesters with clinical courses.
 Local clinical sites cannot be guaranteed.
 Students may have to move or drive a distance in order to complete clinical courses.
 Program faculty select, assign, and maintain college contracts with clinical sites.